-For Georgia Medicare beneficiaries admitted to Emory University Hospital in Atlanta, Piedmont Healthcare facilities across metropolitan Atlanta, Wellstar in Marietta and Augusta, Memorial Health in Savannah, Atrium Health Navicent in Macon, Augusta University Medical Center in Augusta, Northeast Georgia Medical Center in Gainesville, Phoebe Putney in Albany, Tanner in Carrollton, St. Mary's in Athens, or any of the Critical Access Hospitals serving rural Georgia, this benefit determines what Medicare pays, what the beneficiary owes in deductibles and coinsurance, how long Medicare will cover an extended stay, and what discharge rights apply when the hospital says it is time to leave.
+For Georgia beneficiaries admitted to Emory University Hospital in Atlanta, Piedmont, Wellstar, Memorial Health in Savannah, Atrium Health Navicent in Macon, Augusta University Medical Center, Northeast Georgia Medical Center in Gainesville, Phoebe Putney in Albany, or a rural Critical Access Hospital, this benefit determines what Medicare pays, what you owe in deductibles and coinsurance, how long an extended stay is covered, and what discharge rights apply.
+It walks through the Two-Midnight Rule that separates inpatient from observation status, the 2026 cost-sharing tiers, the IPPS payment formula, the three Affordable Care Act hospital quality programs, the discharge appeal process through Georgia's Medicare quality improvement organization, and six worked examples for real Georgia scenarios.

 The Medicare hospital inpatient benefit rests on a deep stack of statutory and regulatory authority that has accumulated since the original Medicare statute in 1965.
 Understanding the authorities is essential because hospital coverage disputes, discharge appeals, observation status grievances, and payment classification questions are all resolved by reference to specific subsections of the Social Security Act and specific provisions of Title 42 of the Code of Federal Regulations.